List of female governors in the United States: Demographics

-As of 2025, Alabama, Arizona, Connecticut, New Hampshire, New Jersey, and New Mexico are the only states to have elected women as governors from both major parties.
+As of 2026, Alabama, Arizona, Connecticut, New Hampshire, New Jersey, and New Mexico are the only states to have elected women as governors from both major parties.
 Arizona was the first state where a woman followed another woman as governor (they were from different parties).
 Arizona has also had the most with five, and is the first state to have three consecutive women to serve as governor.

-A record 14 out of 50 state governorships were held by women following Kelly Ayotte's inauguration as Governor of New Hampshire on January 9, 2025.
+A record 14 out of 50 state governorships were held by women following Mikie Sherrill's inauguration as the Governor of New Jersey on January 20, 2026.
+This record of 14 was briefly matched for less than two weeks in January 2025 following the inauguration of Kelly Ayotte of New Hampshire on January 9 but prior to the departure of Bethany Hall-Long of Delaware on January 21.

-As of 2025, 17 states have never elected a female governor: California, Colorado, Florida, Georgia, Idaho, Illinois, Indiana, Maryland, Minnesota, Mississippi, Missouri, Nevada, North Dakota, Pennsylvania, Tennessee, West Virginia, and Wisconsin.
-Four states (Minnesota, Mississippi, Tennessee, and Utah) have never seen a major party nominate a woman in a gubernatorial election, although one woman, Olene Walker.
+Also, 19 states have never elected a female governor: California, Colorado, Florida, Georgia, Idaho, Illinois, Indiana, Maryland, Minnesota, Mississippi, Missouri, Nevada, North Dakota, Ohio, Pennsylvania, Tennessee, Utah, West Virginia, and Wisconsin.
+Two states (Mississippi and Utah) have never seen a major party nominate a woman in a gubernatorial election, although one woman, Olene Walker, had assumed the office of Governor of Utah from 2003 to 2005 after previous governor, Mike Leavitt, resigned.

 Three women of color have been state governors: Susana Martinez and Michelle Lujan Grisham of New Mexico (both Hispanic) and Nikki Haley of South Carolina (Indian-American).
 Martinez and Haley are both Republican; Lujan Grisham is a Democrat.
 Additionally, all six women who governed an insular area have been of an ethnic minority group: Sharon Pratt and Muriel Bowser of Washington, D.C. (both African-American), Sila María Calderón, Wanda Vázquez Garced and Jenniffer González-Colón of Puerto Rico (all Hispanic), and Lou Leon Guerrero of Guam (Pacific Islander).
 Pratt, Bowser, Calderón, and Guerrero are Democrats, while Vázquez Garced and Gonzalez-Colon are Republicans.